MaxxRK/firstrade-api/README.md

 This api provides a means of buying and selling stocks through Firstrade.
 It uses the Session class from requests to get authorization cookies.
 The rest is done with reverse engineered requests to Firstrade's API.

+In order to use Fractional shares you must accept the agreement on the website before using it in this API.

 ---

 ## Contribution